Chapter 2: Stitches

 Jinwon sat at the middle of the class with Stephanie on his left and on Hyungsoo on his right.
 He slightly bowed his head to Hyungsoo and Hyungsoo awkwardly bowed back.
 Hyungsoo didn’t look at him after that.
 He was too affected by Jinwon’s memory loss that he couldn’t take seeing his own best friend.

-Stephanie worriedly stared at him the whole day.
+Stephanie worriedly glanced at him the whole day.
 It looked like he was listening to the teacher, but it was evident on his face that he was struggling.
 Even writing down his name on a piece of paper was hard.
 He wanted to do well, but he just couldn’t.

 “How’s your first day?”
 Stephanie asked.